 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Corporation meets monthly, with the exception of January and August.
+The Corporation meets monthly, apart from January and August.

-The Corporation conducts its business through a number of committees/groups.
+The Corporation conducts its business through several committees/groups.
 Each committee/group has terms of reference, which have been approved by the Corporation.
 These committees are Audit, Remuneration and Search.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on request from:

-The Clerk to the Corporation, Telford College, Haybridge Road, Wellington TF1 2NP
+The Clerk to the Corporation, Telford College, Haybridge Road, Wellington TF1 2NP.